Kab332/OTU-Companion-Application/availablecoursesscraper/README.md

 To find occupied rooms and empty rooms on campus.

 ## How to use:
-Simply open the project directory and run "scrapy crawl myspider" in terminal (Requires scrapy to be installed)
+Simply open the project directory and run "scrapy crawl myspider" in terminal (Requires scrapy to be installed).

 ## Results:
-a sqlite database containing 3 columns Time, Day, Location
+A sqlite database containing 3 columns Time, Day, Location

+## Notes:
+To use `cloudfirestore.py`, please look into how make your own Cloud Firestore database.
+Requires a `servicesAccountKey.json` and the resulting sqlite database to use.
+Simply run the .py to parse the sqlite database to cloud firestore.

 ## Examples: